 (Sidenote: We're not sure how high to drop the pistol from a high location onto a hard surface while its fully un-cocked to be able to ignite the primer.
 If you're unsure and want to be on the safe side then engaging the firing pin block is a good idea, especially when climbing a ladder/stairs or on a balcony.
 If the firing pin block is in good condition then engaging this switch alone (while fully un-cocked) should be okay.)

-Safety tip 1: Always decock the hammer in a mechanical three-stage sequence as a habit of being safe.
+Safety tip 1: DECOCKING: Always decock the hammer in a mechanical three-stage sequence as a habit of being safe.
+This only requires one hand.
 Engaging the firing pin block is the first of three stages.
-Since there have been many accidents involving decocking, the three-stage is built in to the Phoenix pistol partly for that purpose. *Make good use of it.* The one handed, last two stage decocking is a simple process but hard to explain in writing.
+Since there have been many accidents involving decocking, the three-stage is built in to the Phoenix pistol partly for that purpose. *Make good use of it.* The last two stage decocking is a simple process but hard to explain in this page.

 In our opinion, one hand decock is much safer because one hand is much more stable and easily controllable than with two hands.
 And because your right thumb can also act as a hammer block (buffer) while decocking.

-Safety tip 2: Never decock the hammer or fiddle with the trigger while your other hand is in front of the barrel (loaded or not....) you may never know since the author of this page has been hit and hospitalized by not following this rule as a kid.
+Safety tip 2: POINT BARREL in SAFE DIRECTION: Never decock the hammer or fiddle with the trigger while your other hand is in front of the barrel (loaded or not....) you may never know since the author of this page has been hit and hospitalized by not following this rule as a kid.